TheJoshJ/Vite-Template-App/README.md

 ## Authentication

 This project uses Clerk for authentication.
-The Clerk provider is set up in `src/main.tsx` and integrated with Tanstack Router in `src/router.tsx`.
+The Clerk provider is set up in `src/main.tsx` and integrated with React Router in `src/router.tsx`.

 ## UI Components